 What causes Gas and Bloating?

 In Ayurveda, bloating is considered to be an early stage of Vata Imbalance in the digestive tract.
-It is usually accompanied by poor digestive fire or “Manda agni” and toxin build up or “Ama” in the body.
+It is usually accompanied by poor digestive fire or “Manda agni” in the body.

-Listed below are some of the common causes that lead to bloating due to Vata Dosha Imbalance and toxin build-up in the body:
+Listed below are some of the common causes that aggravate Vata Dosha and slow down digestive fire, causing bloating and gas:

 - Regular consumption of incompatible foods and processed foods that disturb digestive system